ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 *code equivalence* in the function contract.
 It consists in a string containing the OCaml code the function behaves like, preceded by the `equivalent` keyword.

-This is useful when specifying functions which behaviour can hardly be expressed in pure logic:
+This is useful when specifying functions whose behaviour can hardly be expressed in pure logic:

 ```ocaml